cdr-stats/cdr-stats/docs/source/configuration/configuration-file.rst

     }

 There are 2 database connections, 'default' is the main database of CDR-Stats this contains all the tables.
 The second database 'import_cdr' is used to import the CDRs from your switch.
 This database could be on another database server but putting it on the CDR-Stats server is ideal.

 CDR-Stats doesn't pull CDRs from your switch, it's the job of the switch to push the CDRs to CDR-Stats.

 A mechanism is required to get your CDRs to the 'import_cdr' database, to assist with this, we created CDR-pusher project.
-CDR-Pusher will usually be installed on your switch server, CDR-Pusher is a Go project that can be extended, it could import CDRs from a different CDRs Database (SQlite, PostgreSQL) and/or from CDR logs files.
-For more info please visit https://github.com/cdr-stats/cdr-stats
+CDR-Pusher will usually be installed on your switch server, CDR-Pusher is a Go application that can be extended, it could import CDRs from a different CDRs Database (SQlite, PostgreSQL) and/or from CDR logs files.
+For more info please visit https://github.com/cdr-stats/cdr-pusher

 Tells Django where to find your media files such as images that the ``HTML